 An interactive performance that reveals the musical science behind over a dozen instruments made from found objects and repurposed materials.
-The audience will explore a wide range of instruments, including their vocal chords, body percussion, as well as Luke’s homemade wind, string and percussion instruments.
-They will make hypotheses and put them to the test as they discover how volume, length and tension work together to make different notes.
-Higher grade levels will go deeper into topics such as hertz, amplification and more.
+The audience will explore a wide range of instruments, including their vocal cords, body percussion, as well as Luke’s homemade wind, string, and percussion instruments.
+They will make hypotheses and put them to the test as they discover how volume, length, and tension work together to make different notes.
 They will learn that they don’t need expensive instruments to make music.
 You can start with a bottle or a can.
 Is it possible to make a song with just bottles?
-With the help of a looper, Luke creates a song on the spot using only bottles for harmony, melody and percussion.
-They will hear the origin story of the cajón, an Afro-Peruvian box drum that is now played all over the world.
+With the help of a looper, Luke creates a song on the spot using only bottles for harmony, melody, and percussion.
+They will hear the origin story of the cajón, an Afro-Peruvian box drum that is now being used all over the world.

 Artist Background